Zing Pow Wow: four presentations in twenty minutes

 Imagine you wake up tomorrow morning and there is breaking news.
-Uber has launched into property management.
-Virgin have now entered property management.
-The big four banks are now entering property management and offering it as a free service.
+Uber has launched into Property Management.
+Virgin has now entered Property Management.
+The big four banks are now entering Property Management and offering it as a free service.

 If each different representation of these three big companies decided to break into our industry, I want to know: how would you deal with it?
 How would you survive?

 What I want to get you to think about here are these questions: what are your risks?
 What are your threats?
 What do you do well?
 How are you going to retain your clients?
 Because we are entering an era of disruption and other heavy-tion words—but we have a lot of people still burying heads in the sand, and not automating their payments systems.
 There are people who are still taking cash.
 There are people who still don’t use apps for routine inspections.